 If you’re an apartment dweller or balcony gardener, then vermiculture or worm composting is the way to go.
 You’ll get all the benefits of regular compost and you can create a mini-paradise on the 29th floor.

 Vermiculture is also ideal for starting to repopulate your gardens with worms.
-If you’ve been using synthetic fertilizers and herbicides, you’ve knocked your worm populations down; replace them with the extra worms you’ll produce. (well fed worms lay lots of eggs and you’ll have a bumper crop of baby worms to release into the wild!)
+If you’ve been using synthetic fertilizers and herbicides, you’ve knocked your worm populations down; replace them with the extra worms you’ll produce. (

 And finally, if you fish or keep fish or other pets that eat worms, you’ll be saving some money by producing your own.

 Rules of Thumb

 - A pound of worms will eat 1/2 pound of food scraps a day.

 - Worms do not like high temperatures like when I put them next to the electric heating coil in my office last year.
 I killed a whole bunch of worms.
 They survive between 40F and 80F.